devicefactory/df1-manual/howto_ios.md

   to accelerometer parameters, it should associate each unique device to other user preferences such as custom name, alert behavior, last known gps location, etc...

+  You can currently change the name of the device.
+This way, you can associate the device's unique UUID to a name you can recognize on your app.
+It's recommended that you change the name of your device right away, so you don't confuse it with other DF1's in the vicinity.

   <img src=pics/app_config2.png width=250>

   As of this writing (2014.09.05), the config view is only partially implemented.